Ryan McMahon Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Ryan McMahon (.351 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (.351 batting average in his past 10 games), take on starter Tommy Henry and the Arizona Diamondbacks at Chase Field, Wednesday at 9:40 PM ET.

-In his last appearance, he racked up two extra-base hits (4-for-5 with a triple, a home run and three RBI) against the Diamondbacks.
+He had a one-hit showing in his most recent game (1-for-3) against the Diamondbacks.

 Ryan McMahon Game Info & Props vs. the Diamondbacks